GeoscienceAustralia/uncover-ml/docs/installation.rst

         openmpi-bin libopenmpi-dev

 It's recommended to use a Python virtual environment (venv) when installing UncoverML.
-This will prevent packages that it requires from conflicting with any exist Python environments.
+This will prevent packages that it requires from conflicting with any existing Python environments.

 To create a virtual environment, run in your shell: